AxelBadam/get_next_line/README.md

 # get_next_line

-Reads content line by line.
+Returns a line read from a file descriptor.